 I went from sharing a dorm room with 5 others, and doing laundry in a back alley washing machine in Chinatown, to staying at a 5 star resort on an island that could have easily been a Hollywood movie set.

 Sentosa Island was so perfectly constructed, clean and full of money, it did not seem real.
 It appeared man made, and had I not googled it (and discovered it was in fact a real island), I would have believed it was constructed purely for tourism.
 It has a Universal Studios and a water park on it for crying out loud!

 There are a ton of things to do on Sentosa, from zip lining and kayaking to fine dining and shopping.
-I’m sure it’s a great place for people looking for an adrenaline rush or designer handbag, but that’s not my ish.
+I’m sure it’s a great place for people looking for an adrenaline rush or designer handbag, but it wasn’t my ish.

-Even sharing a bed (a king size bed that is) with my friends, it was a luxurious stay, which I appreciated- along with the familiar faces.
+Even sharing a bed (a king size bed that is) with my friends, it was a luxurious stay- which I did appreciate.
 We had long talks and a lot of laughs, as I’m sure you’d imagine we would with that set up!